martin-rizzo/ComfyUI-TinyBreaker/README.md

 ## Features

-### Unified Prompt
+## Unified Prompt and Parameters

-ComfyUI-TinyBreaker introduces a custom node that allows you to input the prompt and parameters all together in a single text area, streamlining the workflow.
-The prompt is entered as usual, followed by a series of parameters, each prefixed with `--`.
+The __'Unified Prompt'__ node allows you to input both your prompt and parameters within a single text area, streamlining your workflow.
+This eliminates the need for separate input fields.

+When using the Unified Prompt node:

+* Begin by typing your desired prompt text as usual.
+* Then write any necessary parameters, each preceded by a double hyphen (`--`).
+* Utilize the special keys CTRL+UP and CTRL+DOWN to increment or decrement the values of each parameter.

 #### Prompt Parameters
 _For more details on these parameters, see [docs/prompt_parameters.md](docs/prompt_parameters.md)._